assembler-institute/mysql-basics/README.md

 To be able to succesfully finalize this project make sure you have a database management system (DMS) based in SQL such as MySQL.
 For those of you who already have XAMPP in your computer you don't need to download anything else for it already comes with a DMS.
 In my case it came with MariaDB Server.
 This is one of the most popular open source relational databases.
 It’s made by the original developers of MySQL so full compatibility.
 Only, make sure to look for the right syntax only when writing code according to the DMS version you have.

-To check whereas you have it already install run this in your terminal (the syntax may vary depending, make sure you find it online it a syntax error occurs):
+To check whereas you have it already installed run this in your terminal (the syntax may vary depending, make sure you find it online it a syntax error occurs):

 ```
 ../bin/mysql --version